 A plant that is able to maximize cost advantages by adjusting its production output to current resource prices without human intervention is just one of the advantages offered by digitalization in production, also called Industrie 4.0.
 To enable this development, the large volumes of data generated during the production process must be collected, saved, and analyzed in real time and turned into information – so that big data becomes smart data.
 This in turn allows for a whole new dimension of services that contribute to improved asset management and energy efficiency through data analysis and simulation.

 Digitalization is playing an increasingly important role in the manufacturing industry.
 This process generates enormous volumes of data that need to be recorded and analyzed.
-The platform MindSphere – Siemens Cloud for Industry provides added value for the customer through its openness and versatility.
+The platform MindSphere – open, cloud-based IoT operating system from Siemens provides added value for the customer through its openness and versatility.

 Open IT ecosystem

-The foundation for these services is a reliable cloud infrastructure, such as the one Siemens has developed with its MindSphere – Siemens Cloud for Industry.
+The foundation for these services is a reliable cloud infrastructure, such as the one Siemens has developed with its MindSphere – open, cloud-based IoT operating system from Siemens.
 This open IT ecosystem is based on the SAP HANA cloud platform, an open platform that customers and developers can use to develop, extend, and operate applications in the cloud.
 OEMs and application developers can access the platform via open interfaces and use it for their own services and analyses – for instance, for the online monitoring of globally distributed machine tools, industrial robots, or industrial equipment such as compressors and pumps.
-Using MindSphere – Siemens Cloud for Industry, customers are also able to create digital models of their plants with real data from the production process.
+Using MindSphere – open, cloud-based IoT operating system from Siemens, customers are also able to create digital models of their plants with real data from the production process.
 This allows them to synchronize the model and the plant, enabling them to carry out simulations and optimize business processes.
-In the future, users will also be able to develop their own web services with MindSphere – Siemens Cloud for Industry, which can also serve as a basis for digital services such as predictive maintenance, energy data management, or resource optimization, for example.
+In the future, users will also be able to develop their own web services with MindSphere – open, cloud-based IoT operating system from Siemens, which can also serve as a basis for digital services such as predictive maintenance, energy data management, or resource optimization, for example.